-This class will expand your knowledge of Blueprint from the Unreal 101 class or an equivalent, basic knowledge of Unreal Engine.
-We will cover more advance techniques in Level/Virtual Sets, Lighting, Materials, 3D Assets, BluePrint and much more such as particle systems.
+These classes will expand your knowledge of Blueprint, Sequencer, Animation, MetaHuman, Stage Operations, ICVFX and more from an equivalent experience in Unity, or basic knowledge of Unreal Engine.
+We will cover more advance techniques in Level/Virtual Sets, Lighting, Materials, 3D Assets, BluePrint and much more.